adreena/DetectingRoadSigns/writeup_template.md

 <img src="./examples/bad_image.png" width="150" height="150"/>
 <img src="./examples/bad_image.png" width="150" height="150"/>

-After preprocessing step, images are ready to train the model, but in order to make model even more independent from the data, I added noise to 500 of images and appended them to the training set, which in result increase the size of training set to 35299.
+After preprocessing step, images are ready to train the model, but in order to make model even more independent from the data, I added noise to 500 random images and appended them to the training set, which in result increase the size of training set to 35299 which significantly improved my model accuracy on 5 web-sample images

 Here are 2 examples of extra images with added noise:

 <img src="./examples/bad_image.png" width="150" height="150"/>
 <img src="./examples/bad_image.png" width="150" height="150"/>
 <img src="./examples/bad_image.png" width="150" height="150"/>